juliekoubova/resume/content/experience/ips-cimles.md

   - WebSockets
 ---

-Inherited a prototype of an app that would play a recording of a machining run; turned it into a modern, maintainable, server-rendered Angular application based on the [NGXS](https://github.com/ngxs/store/) state management library.
+Inherited a prototype of an app that would animate 3D models of tools and work pieces recorded during a machining run; turned it into a modern, maintainable, server-rendered Angular application based on the [NGXS](https://github.com/ngxs/store/) state management library.

 Later implemented playback of live data streamed over a web socket.